 - Slash the top 6 times and the bottom 12 times.
 Cut vertically, from top to bottom.

 - Cover with a tea towel, leave in a draft free place until doubled in size, 45 – 60 minutes.

 - While the loaf is undergoing its second prove, preheat your oven to it hottest setting.
-Usually 250C or gas mark 9.
+Usually 250C or gas mark 9, 500F.

 - 15 minutes before the loaf is ready, place a pan with 5cm/1″ of water in the base of the oven.
 The steam created will delay the forming of a hard crust on the loaf, allowing maximum expansion, also called oven spring, to take place.

-- Once the loaf has doubled in size it is ready to bake.
+- As soon as the loaf has doubled in size it is ready to bake.

 - Remove the tea towel and place in the middle/lower part of the oven.
 Make sure there is enough height room, allowing for oven spring, when placing your loaf in the oven.

-- Bake for 5 minutes at the hottest temperature and then reduce the oven temperature to 220C/200C fan, gas mark 7.
+- Bake for 5 minutes at the hottest temperature and then reduce the oven temperature to 220C/200C fan, gas mark 7, 450F.

 - Continue to bake for a further 35-45 minutes.